 The world of illustration is constantly changing.
 And while we’d never encourage you to unthinkingly follow trends, it’s good to stay alert to the direction in which the creative world is moving.

-So in this post, we’ll look at some of the biggest illustration trends to come our way in 2017 so far.
+So in this post, we’ll look at some of the biggest illustration trends of 2017 so far.
+(And here are our predictions for the biggest illustration trends of 2018.)
 But if you’re not an illustrator yourself, don’t worry; you can still get on board.

 iStock by Getty Images has a huge range of high-quality, low-cost and royalty-free illustrations, created by talented professionals, to quickly and easily download and use in your designs.